miklevin/Pipulate.com/software.md

 you Excel users, that's VLookups, Pivot Tables and combining tabs, but it's a lot nicer in Python Pandas.
 Data Science, yay!

+> Fill a table full of tuples and each record is a row.<br />
+> Plug it into Pandas and your DataFrame will go<br />
+> Into df's where you do stuff like in SQL or Excel<br />
+> But w/APIs you'll prize for being timeless & done well.

 You're welcome.

 ### Logging Into Google Services